-After I left full-time work outside the home, we cancelled home phones, satellite TV, and trash service (to use my husband’s truck and dumpster at work.)
-Try it now and they will want you back later: when we turned satellite on again, they gave us months for free (we are now using a digital antenna.)
+After I left full-time work outside the home, we cancelled home phones, satellite TV, and trash service (to use my husband’s dumpster at his business.)
+Try leaving service providers for now and they will want you back later: when we turned satellite TV on again, they gave us months for free (we are now using a digital antenna for no monthly bills.)

 4. Find money

-Gather loose change and roll it, contact service providers to lower monthly bills, and call your credit card companies to reduce rates.
-Try not to cash out your 401K early, but accept that you may have to cash out your savings, bit by bit.
+Gather loose change and roll it (or use the free coin machine at your credit union), contact service providers to lower monthly bills, and call your credit card companies to reduce rates.
+Try not to cash out your 401K early, but accept that you may have to use your savings, bit by bit.
 Find more hidden money ideas here.

 5. Sell stuff

 This one may sound extreme, but everyone has a little clutter, right?
 Clear out each room and storage space in your home to have a mega yard sale.
 But first, list large items on Craigslist and research what sells well on eBay by searching for “Sold” items, sorted by highest price.
 You may even need to go to one vehicle for both the cash and the reduction in insurance- you can make it work.

 Gently explain that everyone will have to work together to help the family budget, and, so as not to frighten the littles, consider leaving out the part about having no paycheck.
 If your children do not already do so, have them pay for extracurricular activity fees, uniforms, yearbooks, club t-shirts, and such with their own savings.
 Suggest to grandparents that these would make excellent gifts at birthdays and Christmas.